-Cerebral palsy is a life-long motor disorder that starts in childhood.
+Cerebral palsy is a life-long motor disorder that starts before or during birth or in early childhood.

 While the brain damage that caused cerebral palsy will not worsen over time, symptoms can.
-Fortunately, advances in CP management are helping patients live long, fulfilling lives.
+Fortunately, advances in management of cerebral palsy-related symptoms are helping individuals to live long, fulfilling lives.

-This article will go over the risks associated with cerebral palsy in the elderly and the best ways to prevent the progression of symptoms.
+This article will go over common risks associated with cerebral palsy in the elderly and the best ways to prevent the progression of symptoms.

 Health Risks Associated with Cerebral Palsy in the Elderly